-- C-c.
+- C-c .
 Prompt for a date and insert a corresponding time stamp.
 When the cursor is at a previously used time stamp, it is updated to NOW.
-When this command is used twice in succession, a time range is inserted. - C-u C-c.
-Like C-c., but use the alternative format which contains date and time.
-The default time can be rounded to multiples of 5 minutes, see the option org-time-stamp-rounding-minutes. - C-c !
-Like C-c ., but insert an inactive time stamp not triggering the agenda. - C-c < Insert a time stamp corresponding to the cursor date in the Calendar. - C-c > Access the Emacs calendar for the current date.
-If there is a timestamp in the current line, go ot the corresponding date instead. - C-c C-o Access the agenda for the date given by the time stamp or -range at point (see Section 8.3.1 [Weekly/Daily agenda], page 45). - C-c C-d Insert 'DEADLINE' keyword along with a stamp.
-The insertion will happen in the line directly following the headline. - $C-c \ C-w$ Create a sparse tree with all deadlines that are either past-due, or which will become due within org-deadline-warning-days.
-With C-u prefix, show all deadlines in the file.
-With a numeric prefix, check that many days.
-For example, $C-1 \ C-c \ C-w$ shows all deadlines due tomorrow. - C-c C-s Insert 'SCHEDULED' keyword along with a stamp.
-The insertion will happen in the line directly following the headline.
-Any CLOSED timestamp will be removed.
+When this command is used twice in succession, a time range is inserted. - C-u C-c .
+Like C-c ., but use the alternative format which contains date and time.
+The default time can be rounded to multiples of 5 minutes, see the option orgtime-stamp-rounding-minutes. - C-c!
+Like C-c., but insert an inactive time stamp that will not cause an agenda entry. - C-c < Insert a time stamp corresponding to the cursor date in the Calendar. - C-c > Access the Emacs calendar for the current date.
+If there is a timestamp in the current line, goto the corresponding date instead. - C-c C-o Access the agenda for the date given by the time stamp or -range at point (see Section 8.3.1 [Weekly/Daily agenda], page 47). - $S \langle \overline{\text{left}} \rangle$ - S-(right) Change date at cursor by one day.
+These key bindings conflict with CUA-mode (see Section 12.7.2 [Conflicts], page 81). - $S \langle up \rangle$ - S-(down) Change the item under the cursor in a timestamp.
+The cursor can be on a year, month, day, hour or minute.
+Note that if the cursor is in a headline and not at a time stamp, these same keys modify the priority of an item. (see Section 5.3 [Priorities], page 34).
+The key bindings also conflict with CUA-mode (see Section 12.7.2 [Conflicts], page 81). - C-c C-y Evaluate a time range by computing the difference between start and end.
+With prefix arg, insert result after the time range (in a table: into the following column).